Harness vs. Collar: What Is the Best Option for Dog Walking?

 The front-clip harness includes a D-ring that is positioned nicely on your dog’s chest.
 For pets that tend to pull more often, the front-clip harness is an excellent option to help keep them in line.
 This is because a pooch will feel an increased pressure in the front as they pull, which will naturally force them to slow down because they want to oppose the pressure.
 As a result, the front-clip harness will also provide you with more control.

 If you’re looking for the best dog harness in the biz, the dual-clip harness is the way to go.
 The D-ring is attached to both the harness's front and back, providing versatility for you and your pup.
 For those who want to enjoy maximum control over your dog walking experience, you could use a double-ended leash and connect to both D-rings, but note that this option will take some practice to master.

 Dual-clip harnesses can be a bit bulkier in size, but the Canada Pooch No-Pull Everything Harness comes well-equipped with everything you need, sans bulk!
 In addition to the front and back D-ring attachment, the No-Pull Everything Harness features adjustable clips, allowing you to customize neck and girth fit.
 It also includes the added convenience of a seatbelt loop, which acts as a functional assistance handle for situations where you may need to lift your pouch up by the harness.
 With all of these features in mind, you can rest easy knowing your pup will be comfy no matter how long you walk, while taking advantage of dual-clip harness functions.

-Choose a harness or collar that will make your pup happy
+Dog collar vs. harness: Choose an option that will make your pup happy